jlpteaching/ECS201A/hw5/hw5.rst

 #.
 How did you ensure that your minimax algorithm was implemented correctly?
 #.
 How did you feel about creating the parallelized version of your minimax algorithm?
 Was it difficult to turn your sequential code into parallel code?
 #.
-Describe your experience with using ``cilkscreen``.
+Describe your experience with ``cilkscreen``.
 Did you find any data races?
 If so, how did you manage to fix them?
 #.
 Graph your measurements of the parallelism found by ``cilkview`` with respect to the lookahead depth.
 Give a couple sentences of why you think the graph looks like it does.
 Did it look like what you expected?
 #.
 What is *burdened parallelism*, as reported by ``cilkview``?
 How does the burdened parallelism scale with the lookahead depth?
 How does it scale with the work and span reported by ``cilkview``?
 #.
 Given the output from ``cilkview``, how do you think this program will perform on 16 cores at each lookahead depth?